Mission Fitness COVID -19 Policy

 4th level of protection – PPE

-When disinfecting the facility or walking around the gym floor staff are required to wear their masks and gloves.
-Staff are also required to wear a mask when greeting and signing patrons in at the front door.
+Staff and patrons are required to wear a masks at all times.
 Staff have been instructed to wear gloves when handling cash and sanitizing hands after.
 Staff are to wear their masks behind the desk when additional staff are in the same workspace.

 Staff have been instructed on how to use a mask and their gloves to appropriately ensure limited contact.
 Additionally, staff are using disinfectant wipes for items that are being used by multiple people (the point of sale machine).

 All patrons of the Capital News Centre are to wear a mask when entering the facility and when in common areas of the facility.
-Masks are currently optional when actively engaging in exercise while in Mission Fitness property but highly recommended in between exercise.
+Masks are mandatory at all times while in Mission Fitness, even when working out.